larson-group/clubb_release/Readme.txt

   Monterey, California.
 COAMPS is a registered trademark of the Naval Research Laboratory.

+     COAMPS microphysics is not distributed with the code outside of UWM because of licensing restrictions.

 ------------------------------------------------------------------------
 - (3.1) The passive scalar code
 ------------------------------------------------------------------------

+The CLUBB code can be run with additional non-interactive scalars.
 The scalars in the code provide a generalized way of simulating a passive scalar in the atmosphere (e.g. carbon dioxide)

 By default CLUBB should be setup to run without any passive scalars.
-To use this option, you must modify the <CASE>_model.in file in the model directory so that sclr_dim is > 0 and set ii<SCALAR NAME> to point the index in the array containing the passive scalar.
+To use this option, you must modify the input/case_setups/<CASE>_model.in so that sclr_dim is equal to the number of passive scalars and also set ii<SCALAR NAME> to point the index in the array containing the passive scalar.
+The intial sounding can be done at run time in this file, but large scale forcing and surface fluxes for these passive scalars must be configured in the clubb_driver code and handled at compile time.
-To output the scalar fields from a HOC simulation, be sure to include them in the appropriate stats/all_stats.in file.
+To output the scalar fields from a CLUBB simulation, be sure to include sclram, sclrap2, etc. your stats file.
+See input/stats/all_stats.in for a complete list (commented out).

 Currently the code contains eddy-diffusivity scalar code (edsclram, edsclrbm) and the more sophisticated high-order scalars (sclram, sclrbm).
 Both use two